-Experimental device executes first successful capture of space junk
+Satellite captures space junk for the first time

 Guglielmo Aglietti, the director of Surrey Space Centre, said that an operational version of the RemoveDebris technology would cast out a net that remains tethered to the main satellite so the debris can be dragged out of orbit.
 It could target large pieces of junk, including dead satellites up to 10 meters long.

 For the test, however, the dummy satellite and net were left to orbit freely.
 So it essentially created another piece of uncontrolled debris.
 But Aglietti said it won't pose a risk for long.
-The experiment was conducted in a very low orbit, so the dummy satellite should fall out of the sky within a few months and plummet into the ocean.
+The experiment was conducted in a very low orbit, so the dummy satellite should fall out of the sky within a few months and plummet to its grave.

 The RemoveDebris satellite will conduct a few more experiments in the coming months, including testing navigation features that could help guide the satellite to a specific piece of debris.
 It will also test out a harpoon technology that could capture hulking satellites with a spear attached to a string.